 “It’s one of the big issues of our time, environmentally speaking,” says Fee.
 “We’ve created so much of it.
 We’ve got this throwaway, disposable culture.”
 And to solve it, we need a rethink.

-The Lupe Pure Cordless has been designed to minimise waste and improve eco-friendliness, using components specifically chosen because they can be recycled, but other designs can still be harmful to the environment and to our planet – particularly when they’re disposed of incorrectly.
+The Lupe Pure Cordless vacuum cleaner has been designed to minimise waste and improve eco-friendliness, using components specifically chosen because they can be recycled, but other designs can still be harmful to the environment and to our planet – particularly when they’re disposed of incorrectly.

 We should become urban miners, utilising what we already have existing in our society, rather than mining precious natural resources for new sources.
 Rather than extracting metals from the earth, we can reuse metals from waste electricals.
 We can melt down and reuse plastics rather than pumping more oil to produce so-called “virgin” plastics.
 But that requires more than businesses leading the way.
 It requires consumers to exercise people power.

 “People need to be more conscious when they’re buying products that those products are not just a sort of whim purchase,” says Fee.
 “They have to be buying products they really do need and are going to be built to last.”

 As for products people feel they no longer need?
 “If they can’t be repaired and can’t be sold on to be repaired or reused, the third option is to make sure they’re recycled,” says Fee.
 “Take them to your household waste recycling centre or checking with the council that they can be recycled.”
 If you’re struggling to find a local area that recycles large electricals, more than 2,000 recycling and repair centres across the country have been developed by the Recycle Your Electricals campaign.
 And when you’re thinking of replacing your old appliances, think carefully about the products that go into your newer purchase.